slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 This document provides specifications for distributing attestations, and the relationship between build artifacts and attestations.
-It is primarily concerned with artifacts for ecosystems that distribute "built distributions", but some attention is also paid to ecosystems that distribute container images or only distribute source artifacts, as many of the same principles generally apply to any artifact or group of artifacts.
+It is primarily concerned with artifacts for ecosystems that distribute build artifacts, but some attention is also paid to ecosystems that distribute container images or only distribute source artifacts, as many of the same principles generally apply to any artifact or group of artifacts.